y00628/q-learning-grid-game/README.md

 - **Environment Controls**:
   - `R`: Change the map layout and start a new game.

-Use these bindings to experiment with different reinforcement learning algorithms, train agents, and evaluate their performance on the grid environment.
+Use the above instructions to experiment with different reinforcement learning algorithms and train/test agents.

 ---